Southampton-RSG/2015-09-17-southampton/novice/python/04-numpy.md

 while a lot of powerful tools are built into languages like Python, even more live in the [libraries](../../reference.html#software-library) they are used to build.

+Library is a collection of code (precompiled routines) that a program can use.
+They are particularly useful for storing frequently used routines because you don't need to explicitly link them to every program that uses them.
+Libraries will be automatically looked for routines that are not found elsewhere.

 Hence, this lesson represents an end-to-end scientific Python example, from analysing data (using a library), to visualisation (using a library).